Farm Bill Primer: Conservation Title

 Partnership and grant programs use partnership agreements and grants to leverage program funding with nonfederal funding.

-• Regional Conservation Partnership Program (RCPP), Conservation Innovation Grants (CIG), On-Farm Conservation Innovation Trials, Feral Swine Eradication and Control Pilot Program (Feral Swine), Voluntary Public Access and Habitat Incentive Program (VPAHIP)
+• Regional Conservation Partnership Program (RCPP), Conservation Innovation Grants (CIG), On-Farm Conservation Innovation Trials, Feral Swine Eradication and Control Pilot Program (Feral Swine), and Voluntary Public Access and Habitat Incentive Program (VPAHIP)

 Conservation compliance prohibits or limits a producer from receiving selected federal farm program benefits (including crop insurance premium subsidies) when conservation program requirements for highly erodible lands, wetlands, and production on native sod are not met.